tenstorrent/tt-torch/docs/src/adding_models.md

 No problem.
 If your end-to-end model hits a compiler failure (unsupported op, etc) or runtime assert of any kind, this is why the op-by-op flow exists.
 The op-by-op flow is designed to flag per-op compile/runtime failures (which are perfectly fine) but is expected to return overall passed status.

-- Go ahead and run the op-by-op flow locally (or on CI) for your model (with `TT_TORCH_DUMP_DEBUG=1` env-var if desired), and if the pytest finishes without fatal errors, add it to the "nightly op-by-op flow list" (a new or existing group) in `.github/workflows/run-op-by-op-flow-tests-nightly.yml` where individual ops will be tracked/debugged and later promoted to "nightly full model execute list" once ready.
+- Go ahead and run the op-by-op flow locally (or on CI) for your model, and if the pytest finishes without fatal errors, add it to the "nightly op-by-op flow list" (a new or existing group) in `.github/workflows/run-op-by-op-flow-tests-nightly.yml` where individual ops will be tracked/debugged and later promoted to "nightly full model execute list" once ready.
 Example:

 ```
 tests/models/t5/test_t5.py::test_t5[op_by_op_torch-t5-large-eval]